ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 * "relying party" validates a claim
 * "relying party application" makes FIDO Authn calls
-* "browser" provides Web Authentication JS API
+* "browser" provides the Web Authentication JS API
 * "platform" is the base system
 * "internal authenticator" is some credential built-in to the device
 * "external authenticator" may be connected by USB, bluetooth, wifi, and may